 Half of UK adults exposed to false claims about coronavirus

-We are conducting weekly research to help understand how people are receiving and acting on information during the pandemic.
+Ofcom is conducting weekly research to help understand how people are receiving and acting on information during the current pandemic.

-Our results from the first week of the lockdown show that the most common piece of false information around coronavirus is the claim that drinking more water can flush out the infection.
-This was seen by 35% of online adults.
-Claims that the coronavirus can be treated by gargling with saltwater, or avoiding cold food and drink were seen by nearly a quarter (24%) of online adults.
+Our first results from week one of the ‘lockdown’ show that the most common piece of false information around coronavirus is the claim that drinking more water can flush out the infection (seen by 35% of online adults).
+That is followed by claims that it can be alleviated by gargling with saltwater, or avoiding cold food and drink – both pieces of misinformation seen by nearly a quarter (24%) of online adults.

-Among those who have seen falsehoods about the virus, two thirds say they see misinformation it every day.
-Our research also shows that:
+Among people who have been exposed to falsehoods about the virus, two thirds (66%) are seeing it every day.
+Ofcom’s research also shows that: